CheVeraId/domainauth-spec/draft-narea-domainauth.md

   - Ensure verification fails as expected with tampered data.

 These guidelines help ensure that DomainAuth integrations provide consistent security properties and user experience across different implementations and platforms.

-# Implementation Guidance

-## Interoperability Considerations

-To ensure interoperability between different DomainAuth implementations:

-1. **Strict Validation:**
-  - Implementations MUST strictly validate all inputs.
-  - Implementations MUST reject malformed data rather than attempting to repair it.
-  - ASN.1 parsing MUST be strict and reject any non-conformant encodings.
-2. **Format Compatibility:**
-  - Implementations MUST correctly handle all ASN.1 DER encoding rules.
-  - Implementations MUST handle BER-encoded ASN.1 if the encoding is also valid DER.
-  - X.509 extensions MUST be encoded correctly.
-3. **Character Encoding:**
-  - Implementations MUST handle UTF-8 encoded strings correctly.
-  - Domain names SHOULD be handled in their ASCII form after Punycode conversion.
-  - Usernames MUST be compared using case-sensitive comparison.
-4. **Time Representation:**
-  - Implementations SHOULD use UTC (`Z` suffix) in all `GeneralizedTime` values, including those in X.509 certificates.
-  - When timezone information is absent from a `GeneralizedTime` value in any DomainAuth structure, implementations MUST interpret it as UTC.
-  - Implementations MUST correctly handle and compare `GeneralizedTime` values with different timezone representations.
-5. **Algorithm Support:**
-  - Implementations MUST support all mandatory cryptographic algorithms.
-  - Implementations MAY support additional algorithms for future compatibility.
-  - Implementations MUST reject signatures using unsupported algorithms.
-6. **Version Handling:**
-  - Implementations MUST check version fields in all structures.
-  - Implementations MUST reject structures with unsupported versions.
-  - Implementations SHOULD be designed to accommodate future versions.

-Regular interoperability testing between different implementations is recommended to ensure ongoing compatibility.

-## Performance Optimisations

-DomainAuth implementations can benefit from several performance optimisations whilst maintaining security:

-1. **Caching Strategies:**
-  - Cache parsed certificates and DNSSEC chains to avoid repeated parsing.
-  - Cache verification results for the duration of their validity.
-  - Use LRU (Least Recently Used) or similar algorithms for cache management.
-  - Ensure cache entries are invalidated when they expire.
-2. **Size Optimisations:**
-  - Minimise the size of DNSSEC chains by removing redundant records.
-  - Use the minimum required set of certificates in signature bundles.
-  - Consider compression for storage or transmission (whilst maintaining original formats for cryptographic operations).
-3. **Computational Efficiency:**
-  - Use efficient ASN.1 parsing libraries.
-  - Implement lazy parsing for large structures.
-  - Consider hardware acceleration for cryptographic operations when available.
-  - Batch operations when processing multiple signatures.
-4. **Memory Management:**
-  - Implement streaming processing for large documents.
-  - Avoid keeping entire documents in memory when possible.
-  - Free resources promptly after use.
-  - Consider memory constraints on resource-limited devices.
-5. **Parallel Processing:**
-  - Parallelise independent verification steps when possible.
-  - Consider using worker threads for CPU-intensive operations.
-  - Balance parallelisation benefits against overhead costs.

-These optimisations MUST NOT compromise security or correctness.
-Performance-critical applications SHOULD profile their verification code to identify bottlenecks and focus optimisation efforts accordingly.

 # Implementation Status